 - Forex Brokers Types – ECN or STP?

 – What are ECN and STP; how brokers deal with clients’ orders; and advantages and disadvantages of the two types.

 - What Makes a Good Forex Broker?

-– Things to consider when deciding what broker to trade with.
-What are the factors that weigh the most in the decision-making process?
+– Things to consider when deciding which broker to trade with.
+What are the factors that carry the most weight in the decision-making process?

 - Financial Products to Trade